 Deer repellents are another great strategy to strengthen the defense in your garden.
 There are many brands of deer repellents you can choose from in the market.
 Or if you want, you can try the one that I am using for my succulent garden.
 Click here to check my recommended deer repellent on Amazon.

 Using deer repellents is a good option especially if the succulents are young.
 At this stage, the plants have no defense system.
 So giving them something that could protect them is always a great decision.
 What’s more, if deer love to eat something, it is young plants.
 Keep it on your mind and protect your valuable garden.

 Q: Is stonecrop sedum deer resistant?

 Q: What animal is eating my succulents?

 A: Aside from deer, there are other animals or insects that could harm succulent plants.
 Some of these are aphids, mealy bugs, caterpillars, grasshoppers, snails, and slugs.
 Determining what exactly eats your succulents is difficult.
 This is because different animals have different eating behavior which leaves different remains.

 Q: Will squirrels eat succulents?

 Q: Do snails eat succulents?

-Yes, snails eat succulents.
+A: Yes, snails eat succulents.
 They tend to make holes in the leaves of the succulents.
 Their favorites are the slow-growing succulents.
 To learn more about succulents, visit my complete guide.